WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   This CMake configuration sets up a build target called `wasmedgePluginTest`.
 It compiles the `testplugin.c` file into a shared library.
 The `C_STANDARD 11` property sets the C language standard to C11.
 The `target_compile_options` command defines the `WASMEDGE_PLUGIN` macro using the `-DWASMEDGE_PLUGIN` flag.
 Finally, the `target_link_libraries` command links the wasmedge library to the plug-in.

-Once you have set up either the command-line build or the CMake build, you can execute the corresponding build command or generate build files using CMake.
-This will compile your plug-in source code and produce the shared library file `(libwasmedgePluginTest.so)`.
+Once you have set up either the command-line build or the CMake build, you can execute the corresponding build command or generate build files using CMake, which will compile your plug-in source code and produce the shared library file `(libwasmedgePluginTest.so)`.